-It would be criminal to go to Cornwall and not sample in the delights of an afternoon tea.
+It would truly be criminal to go to Cornwall and not sample in the delights of an afternoon tea.
 Cornwall is synonymous with the cream tea, even if the battle is waged with its neighbouring county, Devon.

-It may be sacrilege to say, but it really doesn’t matter if you put the jam or the cream on the scone first, the defining factor is that it must be Cornish clotted cream.
 A foodstuff with Protected Designation of Origin (DPO), it’s rightly famous far beyond Cornwall and even the UK.
 So, when you book your afternoon tea in Cornwall, how can you find the best spot?

 Firstly, there are the basics to a fabulous afternoon tea in Cornwall.
 There must be delicious savoury sandwiches with a range of fillings.
-There should be freshly baked scones with lashings of strawberry jam and clotted cream.
-You should have a choice of fantastic cakes.
-All washed down with a choice of teas and even a glass of Prosecco or Champagne.

 For me, the setting matters also.
 The best place for afternoon tea in Cornwall is one where I’m in a decadent or cosy setting, pampered and may even have a fabulous view.